msoap/go-carpet/README.md

 To view the test coverage in the terminal, just run go-carpet.

-It works not only in the directory GOPATH.
+It works outside of the directory GOPATH.
 And it works recursively for multiple packages.

 With -256colors option, shades of green indicate the level of coverage.

+By default skip vendor directories (Godeps,vendor), otherwise use -include-vendor option.

 Install
 -------